neda-jevtic/nedajevtic.github.io/README.md

 ### R studio projects and homeworks (Research Methods and Techniques course, UL SEB)

+#### Note: Within ‘assets’ folder in my GitHub repository, you can find some of the PDFs of above-mentioned course projects and R codes

 ### SEBond International networking event @ UL SEB
 [SEBond International](https://www.instagram.com/reel/C6LvsSAIHzD/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==)
 - Brainstormed, designed and organized a networking event connecting 45+ exchange and full-time students to promote studying abroad, resulting in approx. 20% increase in the study abroad applications the following semester